Locally moving groups and laminar actions on the line: Groups with many differentiable micro-supported actions

 Here we extend the result given by Corollary \ref{cor.brin-navas} by showing that for some finitely generated groups $G$, we can actually get many faithful micro-supported actions of class $C^1$ of the group $\BN(G)$ (compare with Theorem \ref{t-lm-C1}).

-\begin{thm} There exists a finitely generated group admitting uncountably faithful minimal micro-supported actions, which are pairwise not semi-conjugate (and not semi-conjugate to a non-faithful action), and each of which is semi-conjugate to a $C^1$ action.
-More precisely, the generalized Brin--Navas group $\BN(\Z^2)$ satisfies such properties. \end{thm} \begin{rem} In fact, it seems also possible to prove that the group $\BN(\Z^2)$ admits minimal faithful micro-supported actions which are \emph{conjugate} to a $C^1$ action and pairwise not semi-conjugate, but since this is more technical we will content ourselves of the previous statement (which suffices to disprove the analogue of Theorem \ref{t-lm-C1} for micro-supported groups). \end{rem}
+\begin{thm} There exists a finitely generated group admitting uncountably many, faithful minimal micro-supported actions, which are pairwise not conjugate (and not conjugate to any non-faithful action), and each of which is semi-conjugate to a $C^1$ action on $\R$.More precisely, the group $\BN(\Z^2)$ satisfies such properties. \end{thm} \begin{rem} In fact, it seems also possible to prove that the group $\BN(\Z^2)$ admits faithful minimal micro-supported actions which are \emph{conjugate} to a $C^1$ action and pairwise not conjugate, but since this is more technical, we will content ourselves of the previous statement (which suffices to disprove the analogue of Theorem \ref{t-lm-C1} for micro-supported groups). \end{rem}

+Let us also remark that from the point of view of regularity, our construction for $\BN(\Z^2)$ relies on the Pixton--Tsuboi examples (see Tsuboi \cite{PixtonTsuboi}) and naturally gives actions by diffeomorphisms of class $C^{\alpha}$, for any $\alpha<3/2$.
+On the other hand, a result of Deroin, Kleptsyn, and Navas (see \cite[Théorème C]{DKN-acta}) tells that our construction cannot give more regular actions.
+We are not aware of any method that could give uncountably many, pairwise non-semi-conjugate, micro-supported actions by $C^2$ diffeomorphisms on $\R$, morally because actions by $C^2$ diffeomorphisms on $[0,1]$ with an exceptional minimal set in $(0,1)$ are expected to satisfy many constraints.
+However, an elementary construction gives the following.

+\begin{prop} For any $n\ge 1$, there exists a finitely generated group admitting (at least) $2^n$ pairwise non-positively-conjugate, faithful minimal micro-supported actions by $C^\infty$ diffeomorphisms on $\R$. \end{prop}

+\begin{proof}[Sketch of proof] For any integer $n\ge 1$, consider the subgroup $H_n$ of $\BN(\Z)$ generated by the power $f_0^n$ and the subgroups $G_{w_k}=f_0^kG_{w_0}f_0^{-k}$, for $k\in \{0,\ldots, n-1\}$.
+The action of $H_n$ on the directed tree $(\Tbb_\Z,\treeorder)$ has $n$ distinct orbits of vertices (the orbits of $w_k$, for $k\in \{0,\ldots,n-1\}$), so it admits at least $2^n$ distinct planar orders, obtained by taking all possible switching of signs of the standard orders on the sets of edges $E_{w_k}^-\cong \Z$, for $k\in \{0,\ldots,n-1\}$.
+It is not difficult to see (elaborating on the arguments described in this section) that the dynamical realizations of the actions of $H_n$ on these planar ordered trees are conjugate to $C^\infty$ actions on $\R$, and that different choices of orders on the $E_{w_k}^-$ lead to pairwise non-positively-conjugate actions. \end{proof}